nus-cs2030s/2425-s1/docs/20-casting.md

     There are certain cases where it is _impossible_ for RTT(`b`) to be a subtype of `C`.
 We will explain two cases here.

     1. Let CTT(`b`) = `B` and let both `B` and `C` be two unrelated classes (_.e.,_ `B` </: `C` _and_ `C` </: `B`).
-        - Then it is impossible for RTT(`b`) to be subtype of `C` because the subclass of `B` must alreadt extends `B`.
-As such, it cannot also extends from `C` as Java does not allow a class to extends from two or more classes.
+        - Then it is impossible for RTT(`b`) to be subtype of `C` because the subclass of `B` must already extends `B`.
+As such, it cannot also extends from `C` as Java does not allow a class to extend from two or more classes.
     2. Let `C` be an interface and CTT(`b`) be a class with a modifier `final`.
         - Then Case (3) on the possibility does not apply as RTT(`b`) cannot be a subtype of CTT(`b`) since there cannot a subtype in the first place.
 Recap: the `final` modifier on a class prevents the class from being inherited.